 E-commerce is a dynamic industry.
-What worked in the past may not work today, and you can not predict how the customer behavior would change in the coming time.
-Therefore to stay ensure that you are delivering a top-notch customer experience, it necessary to try out different elements on your website.
+What worked in the past may not work today, and you cannot predict how customer behavior would change in the coming time.
+Therefore to stay ensured that you are delivering top-notch customer experience, it’s necessary to try out different elements on your website.

 A/B testing is a great way to understand what works for you and understand what your customers exactly want when they land on your e-commerce store.
 Adopting A/B testing in your strategy will dramatically improve your conversion rate, and bring you the competitive edge in the market.

 The quickest way to establish trust within your shoppers is to clear any queries they might have.
 The most common hesitations customers have are around shipping, returns, security, etc. One simple way to do that is to give links to all such questions at the header along with the customer service contact number.
 Doing so will allow your users to get in touch with you easily and have their queries resolved.
 Here’s how Zappos does it:

 Carousels are famous among e-commerce websites as they allow you to showcase multiple offers one after the other.
 They look attractive, but one major problem with them is that of attention.
 With the attention spans of people becoming shorter with every passing day, they often do not contribute much to conversion.
 A better way is to keep a single static image on the website that showcases either your value proposition or the current major offer that you’re promoting.

 Of course, rather than relying on what someone says, a better solution is to test both things and use what works for you.

 Here are examples of two different stores.
 One is using a static image and one is using a slider:

 One of the quickest ways to attract visitors’ attention is by highlighting discount or offer banners, but when you are sure that no one can beat you to the price you offer, you can highlight the price match guarantee on your website.